 Nobody saw it coming: surprisingly, the German government announced on 3 June 2020 the reduction of the value added tax to 16 or 5%.
 Valid from July and limited for six months.
 An economic package with a “bang”.
 But what does this “bang” mean in its implementation?

 Retailers are now talking about “immense effort” and “torture” (Handelsblatt, 5 June 2020); a “VAT chaos” is already being predicted because all this is “hardly manageable” (welt.de, 6 June 2020).
 The programmes and systems actually used must be brought up to the standards applicable from July.
 Prices must be recalculated by then, and stationary trade must re-label products in its stores.
 In January, everything has to be reversed.

 A core function of the business

 “This pretty much describes a core function of our business,” comments ClearVAT’s founder and CEO, Roman Maria Koidl.
-ClearVAT enables online merchants to sell their goods cross-border within the EU, taking into account the applicable value added tax.
+ClearVAT enables online merchants to sell their goods cross-border within the EU, considering the applicable value added tax.
 “We have developed a VAT engine for this purpose that not only knows all the VAT rates and product exemptions that apply in Europe.
 Our VAT Engine dynamically keeps the associated online shops up to date”.

-Even if they are only valid for six months, the reduced tax rates must be taken into account on the merchants’ invoices.
+Even if they are only valid for six months, the reduced tax rates must be considered on the merchants’ invoices.
 Of course, this also applies to online traders in the EU who ship their goods to Germany.
 This is a great effort, which is punished with financial losses if implemented incorrectly.

 ClearVAT’s VAT Engine, on the other hand, plays updates on applicable VAT rates directly into the merchant’s shop.
 Manual intervention is not necessary.
 In addition to the regular tax rates, to which the VAT Engine can assign more than 450,000 products, there are numerous exceptions and regional peculiarities that must be considered.
 Should other EU countries follow Germany’s example, ClearVAT’s VAT Engine will simply deliver such temporary changes dynamically to connected merchant shops and systems.

 This is how ClearVAT works